DrewStanger/problmset-readability/README.md

 There are two versions of readbility, one is a C program produced for PSET2, the other being a python version produced for PSET6 these can be used to compute the approximate grade level needed to comprehend a passage of text.

+The program works uses the Coleman-Liau index formula to calculate the reading grade.

 This was produced during the completion of Havards CS50 - Introduction to Computer Science.

 (The publishing of psets on Github is deemed to reasonable regarding the academic honesty policy, as per https://www.reddit.com/r/cs50/comments/63235w/is_this_reasonable/)